et0and/portfolio-redux/content/projects/sophia.md

 <h3>Reflections</h3>

-Over the past three to four months, the UI and structure of Sophia has changed dramatically.
-The look and feel of the app is vastly different from how it was when usabillity testing was last conducted, so it would be wise to organise another round of feedback and review.

-Data from user research and usability testing has been, and will continue to be, critical to the continued improvement and success of this project.
-Breaking the development process down into smaller, iterative cycles has been hugely helpful in ensuring that this is the case.

-As far as specific areas of improvement are concerned, a greater consideration of the business/monetisation around Sophia would be of great benefit.
-The current premium membership model feels tacked on and could be refined further.
-It is important to ensure that Sophia is commercially viable before it is released to the public.

-For user testing, it would be useful to test on the same target demographic to see if Sophia is fulfilling its mission statement, and identify any gaps that need addressing.
-An approximate timeline for this would be:
-- conduct further competitor analysis, research monetisation options (1 - 2 days)
-- finish designing all screens (2 - 3 days)
-- conduct usability testing and A/B tests (1 - 2 weeks)
-- implement user feedback and raised issues (3 - 4 days)
-- follow up usability testing (1 week)
-- buffer time for wrapping up any further issues or concerns (2 - 3 days)
+Sophia's UI and structure have undergone significant changes in the past few months, making it essential to conduct another round of user testing and feedback.
+User research and testing have been critical to the iterative development process.
+To ensure Sophia's commercial viability, more attention should be given to its monetization strategy.
+Testing on the same target demographic would help identify gaps and ensure the product is fulfilling its mission statement.
+A tentative timeline for testing would be competitor analysis and research on monetization options (1-2 days), designing all screens (2-3 days), usability testing and A/B tests (1-2 weeks), implementing feedback (3-4 days), follow-up testing (1 week), and wrapping up remaining issues (2-3 days).

 <br><br>